kschan0214/sepia.documentation/tutorial/fMRItoolkit2019/Exercise4.rst

 #.
 Change the **Output basename** of the output to: *~/qsm_tutorial/data/output_qsm/Sepia_tkd-0*.
 #.
 Select the **Brain mask**: *Sepia_peel-4_mask-qsm.nii.gz* from the previous exercise output directory.
 #.
 To do exactly the operation as in Eq. :eq:`di`, set the threshold of the **TKD** algorithm to '0' and press **Start**.
 #.
 Check the result *Sepia_tdf-0_QSM.nii.gz* in the output directory.
-Set the dispay window to 'Min. -0.2' and 'Max.
+Set the display window to 'Min. -0.2' and 'Max.
 0.2' (ppm).
 Does it look like the QSM map as we expected?

 .. toctree::
    :maxdepth: 1